The Raleigh School of Nurse Anesthesia is one of six CRNA schools in North Carolina.

 Accredited CRNA Programs are reviewed regularly.

 Raleigh School of Nurse Anesthesia was last reviewed 05/2012.
-It was given the maximum of 10 years accreditation and will be reviewed again 05/2022.
-This shows that the program is in full compliance with the COA’s accreditation standards.
+It was given the maximum of 10 years accreditation andards.

-North Carolina CRNA salaries are slightly lower than the national average around $165k.
+North Carolina CRNA salaries are slightly higher than the national average, with an annual mean wage of $189,060.

 How many hours should I expect to be engaged in the program each week?